aamarnath1/pantryplus/README.md

-# Pantry +
-# Your Local Grocery Expiry and Meal Companion
+# 'Pantry +' : Your Local Grocery Expiry and Meal Companion

 Arya Amarnath, Ayad Wahed, and Akram Mohamed